Resonant dynamics of spin cluster in a periodically driven one-dimensional Rydberg lattice: Model and spin cluster subspace

-is calculated under the time-dependent Hamiltonian in Eq. (\ref{H_Ryd}) using the fourth-order Runge-Kutta method with time steps of length $\Delta t=4\times 10^{-4}$ and the Hamiltonian is updated in each time step, where $\hat{\mathcal{T}}$ is the time-ordering operator and $\mathrm{i}=\sqrt{-1}$.
-In Fig. \ref{fig_model}(c), we take the a Gaussian distribution with width $\sigma=2$ of initial state as the following form
+is calculated under the time-dependent Hamiltonian in Eq. (\ref{H_Ryd}) using the fourth-order Runge-Kutta method with time steps of length $\Delta t=4\times 10^{-4}$ and the Hamiltonian is updated in each time step, where $\hat{\mathcal{T}}$ is the time-ordering operator and $\mathrm{i}=\sqrt{-1}$ (see \ref{appendix_b} for more details).
+Note that the spin cluster state in Eq. (\ref{state_j1j2}) consists of all momentum components.
+Therefore, it is worth considering Gaussian distribution with central momentum $k_{0}$ to investigate the contribution of different $k$ components to spin cluster dynamics.
+In Fig. \ref{fig_model}(c), we take a Gaussian distribution with width $d=2$ as initial state, which has the following form